wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/project-governannce/includes/4-techniques.md

 ![Screenshot of project health.](../media/4-project-health.png)

 This screenshot highlights the Red, Yellow, Green concept.
 It provides a quick glance visual health of the project and what shape the areas are in.
-Good teams raise issues early, mitigate the issue, and escalate to red without last minute surprises.
+Good teams raise issues early, mitigate the issue, and escalate to red without last-minute surprises.

 This exact method doesn’t have to be used, but the solution architect should agree on a simple health check process.